 StanfordNYC

-Predicated on the dissolution of the traditional purity of academic disciplines and on the corresponding notion that discovery and innovation occur across what once had been boundaries, the integrated architecture and landscape strategy for Roosevelt Island creates places for “productive collisions” among innovators.
+Predicated on the dissolution of the traditional purity of academic disciplines and on the corresponding notion that discovery and innovation occur across what once had been boundaries, the integrated architecture and landscape strategy for the Roosevelt Island campus creates places for “productive collisions” among Stanford’s innovators.

-The campus is conceived as a series of translational strands – buildings, esplanades, promenades, courtyards, green roofs – that support the essential activities of exploration and innovation: research, teaching, living, playing, creating.
-As they intertwine, intersect and interact, the strands reinforce and enrich one another, creating a new physical model in which scholarship and entrepreneurship can thrive.
+The campus is conceived as a series of translational strands – buildings, esplanades, promenades, courtyards, green roofs – that are organized by building program and support the essential activities of exploration and innovation: research, teaching, living, playing, creating.
+As they intertwine, intersect, and interact, the strands reinforce and enrich one another, creating a new physical model in which scholarship and entrepreneurship can thrive.

 Each architectural strand represents an element of the campus program, e.g. laboratory, office / amenity, faculty and student housing and incubator.
 In the interstices created by intertwining strands are both indoor atria and outdoor spaces of various sizes and types.